 But if you use your Desktop in Windows 7 as your starting point for accessing files, then you might want a faster way to access your Dropbox files.
 Fortunately it is an easy process to create a Dropbox desktop shortcut from its’ location in the Favorites section of Windows Explorer.

-Put Dropbox on Your Desktop in Windows 7
+How to Put Dropbox on Your Desktop in Windows 7 (Guide with Pictures)

 If you aren’t familiar with the term “Windows Explorer”, it is simply the window that opens when you double-click a folder on your computer.
 In fact, there is probably a Windows Explorer icon in the taskbar at the bottom of your screen that looks like a folder.